System Design Space

 Secrets exposed in error logs, stack traces, and profiling dumps.

-Shared production secrets reused in development and test environments.
+Shared production secrets reused in development and test environments: access to a less-protected stage opens the door straight into production.

 References